Stebi-Lab/CIL_Road_Segmentation/README.md

 #### Different Models

 The above configuration runs our best model staight out-of-the-box.
 We have developed configurable code, such that all other model configurations can be run by adjusting the provided config yaml in `train.py` and by providing the corresponding checkpoint path in `fine_tune.py` and `test.py`.
-Caution is needed as running the other configurations requires precise instructions in the config files.
+Caution is needed as running the other configurations requires precise changes in the running script.